 And both their website and app are very user-friendly and easy to use.
 (Just scroll to the bottom of their homepage for the link to download the app.)

-Here’s what I think makes the FerryHopper app surprisingly useful:
+What makes the FerryHopper app useful

 - First of all, for most ferries, you can use the app to check in – meaning you don’t have to go to a ticket office at the port to pick up paper tickets.
 This varies slightly by the country and ferry company, but in most cases paper tickets aren’t necessary if you have the FerryHopper app.